 What types of programs are eligible for funding consideration by the Smith & Nephew Grants Review Committee?

-Financial grants are available for defined medical or scientific education programs including accredited and non-accredited CME/CE submitted by third-party providers but not limited to:
+- Financial and in-kind educational grants are available for defined medical or scientific education programs including accredited and non-accredited Continuing Medical Education/Continuing Education programs (CME/CE) submitted by third-party providers but not limited to:

 - Healthcare provider (HCP) education.

 - Community Education programs including Patient and caregiver/family advocacy programs.